Russell Gibbs (Chairman)

 Country Chair/Executive Vice President of Shell Australia

-Zoe Yujnovich has extensive experience in the resource sector and has been Country Chair/Executive Vice President of Shell Australia Pty Ltd since February 2017.
+Zoe Yujnovich has extensive experience in the resource sector.
+In 2020 she has taken on a new role as the Executive Vice President of Shell’s Conventional Oil and Gas assets.
+Prior to this role she was Country Chair/Executive Vice President of Shell Australia Pty Ltd from February 2017.
 Zoe began her career in Australia in a number of frontline mining roles and then broadened her experience internationally, working in the USA, UK, Brazil and Canada.
 While at Rio Tinto, Zoe held a number of senior leadership positions, including Company President in Brazil and President and CEO of the Iron Ore Company of Canada in Montreal.
 Zoe joined Shell in 2014 leading Shell’s Oil Sands business in Canada.
 During that time she was a non-executive Director of the Potash Corporation of Saskatchewan.
-Zoe is Chairman of Australia’s national oil & gas industry association (APPEA), a board member of the University of WA Business School, Christ Church Grammar School and is a member of the Western Australian Division of the Australian Institute of Company Directors (AICD).
+Zoe was Chairman of Australia’s national oil & gas industry association (APPEA), a board member of the University of WA Business School and Christ Church Grammar School until the end of 2019.
+She is a member of the Western Australian Division of the Australian Institute of Company Directors (AICD).
 Zoe holds an engineering degree from the University of Western Australia and an Executive MBA from the University of Utah.
-Zoe lives in Perth with her family.